akkana/metapho/README.md

 The [Metapho Documentation](https://metapho.readthedocs.io/en/latest/)
 had more information on both the app and the API of the classes inside it.
-Sadly, this is now out of date because the tools I used to generate the documentation no longer work, and I haven't had time or energy to port the documentation to a different system.
+Sadly, this is now out of date because the tools I used to generate the documentation no longer work, and porting the documentation to a different system hasn't been a high enough priority so far.
+However, the existing documentation should still tell you most of what you need to know about using the metapho app.